Frequently Asked Questions

 My child has food allergies, are these catered for?

-Our Catering company, Kids Gourmet Food, cater for all allergies and dietary requirements that may arise.
+Our wonderful centre chef caters for all allergies and dietary requirements that may arise.
 If your child has allergies, we will work with you prior to enrolment to develop a medical management plan and risk minimisation plan to minimise any known risks.
 Head over to our Resource Library to view our full menu.

 What are your staff qualifications?

 We have a wonderful team of educators here at Rainbow Haven.
 Our educators vary in qualification based on their role within the centre.
 Head over to our Educators section and read the profiles of our wonderful team!

 If your child becomes unwell while at the centre, we will contact you straight away.
 The centre has illness and infection control procedures in place that adheres to recommendations set out in the ‘Staying Healthy in Child Care’ manual.
 We will notify you of any exclusion periods for illnesses at the centre.
 If your child is unwell at home, we do ask that you do not bring them into the centre.
 We want to support all family’s need for childcare, however the parent must realise that a child who is unwell will need one-on-one attention.
 This places additional pressure on staff ratios and the needs of other children.

 Head over to our Resource Library to see our full Illness and Infectious Diseases Policy along with more information about minimising the spread of infection and recommended exclusion periods.

 What happens if my child hurts themselves during the day?